 There were several beaver runs in the area.
 They all meandered into one lake where the cutthroat trout resided in the winter.
 I knew this because as winter approached the cutthroat trout would disappear from the runs.
 I would find them in the lake.
 When they migrated into the lake in the fall they were very aggressive.
 I could walk around this small lake and catch cutthroat trout for hours.
 Fall was my favorite time of year in Southeast Alaska.
-While the coho salmon was my number one target I always carried my little 3 wt.
-I loved to fish this small lake, especially when the sun was shining and the snow was creeping down the mountains surrounding it.
+While the coho salmon was my number one target, my little custom-built 3 wt G-Loomis was always with me to fish with.
+I loved to fish in this small lake, especially when the sun was shining and the snow was creeping down the mountains surrounding it.

 Best Flies For Cutthroat Trout In Beaver Runs